 For medicinal products in the NAP, reclassification requires submission of a RMP (if the product has no RMP) or variation of the RMP (if the product already has a RMP).

 For medicinal products in the MRP/DCP, a reclassification post marketing must be applied as a national variation.
-Additional risk minimisation measures must be described in the application, and will be assessed and approved nationally.
+Additional risk minimization measures must be described in the application, and will be assessed and approved nationally.

-For a new marketing authorisation applications in the MRP/DCP, this information must already be proposed during the procedure to be included into the EU-RMP.
+For new marketing authorisation applications in the MRP/DCP, this information must already be proposed during the procedure to be included into the EU-RMP.
 The details of the measures are to be described, assessed and approved nationally.

 - Checklist for use during guidance of a patient in a pharmacy

 - Question list for use during dispensing in a pharmacy